-5.8 Trustees' and Committee Members' Remuneration
+5.9 Trustees' and Committee Members' Remuneration

 The members of the Board of Trustees and Committee have been remunerated for services rendered to the Scheme on the basis of expertise, skills and time needed to serve as a Trustee or Committee member.
 The Scheme's Remuneration committee was tasked with implementing a remuneration philosophy and policy for the Trustees and officers of the Scheme, which is approved by the members at the Annual General Meeting.
-Trustee and Committee member remuneration is disclosed in note 17 to the Annual Financial Statements.
+Not all Trustee and Committee members exercise their right to remuneration due to alternative arrangements with their employers.
+Trustee and Committee member remuneration is disclosed in note 16 to the Annual Financial Statements.